Helen Appo Cook: Colored Women's League

 In 1892, Helen Cook, Ida B. Wells, Anna Julie Cooper, Charlotte Forten Grimké, Mary Jane Peterson, Mary Church Terrell, and Evelyn Shaw formed the Colored Women's League in Washington, D.C.
 The goals of the service-oriented club were to promote unity, social progress, and the best interests of the African-American community.
 Helen Cook was elected president.

-Cook wrote the first "Washington Letter" about the activities of the Colored Women's League (CWL) in The Woman's Era (1894-1897), the first national newspaper published for and by African American women.
+Cook wrote the first "Washington Letter" about the activities of the Colored Women's League (CWL) in The Woman's Era (1894-1897), the first national newspaper published for and by African-American women.
 Cook shared the CWL's 1894 accomplishments that included raising $1,935 towards a permanent league home; hosting a series of public lectures for girls at a local high school and at Howard University; establishing CWL-sponsored classes in German, English literature and hygiene; the establishment of a sewing school and mending bureau with 88 students and ten teachers; the payment of tuition for two nursing students and part salary to hire a kindergartner teacher.
 CWL member Mary Church Terrell provided subsequent updates from Washington, D.C., league efforts to the newspaper.

 In May 1898, Helen Cook spoke at the Second Annual Convention of the National Congress of Mothers, held in Washington, D.C.
 The National Congress of Mothers was the forerunner to today's National Parent Teachers Association.
 In her speech "We Have Been Hindered: How Can We Be Help?", she denounced those who identify negative behavior traits as inherent among African-American instead of looking at the negative traits as a response to the effects of poverty and prejudice.
-W.E.B.
-DuBois also appeared at the Congress of Mothers Conference and, on May 6, presented a paper titled "The History of the Negro Home".
+W. E. B. Du Bois also appeared at the Congress of Mothers Conference and, on May 6, presented a paper titled "The History of the Negro Home".